logiaking/shopify-related-products/README.md

 # shopify-related-products
 A product loop using metafields in Shopify, with add to cart button &amp; quantity

-This loop utilises metafields to output the product handle and uses it to fetch information on chosen products.

-This is using "Advanced Custom Fields" for Shopify - the custom field used is the Reference Type "Product".

-The custom field details are -

 Namespace: related,
 Key: related_products,
 Label: Related Products,